fredrikskatland/osint_comments/crawler/README.md

 # E24 Crawler

-A web crawler for e24.no that identifies articles, following clean architecture principles with separation of concerns.
+A web crawler for e24.no that identifies articles using the sitemap structure, following clean architecture principles with separation of concerns.

 ## Features

-- Crawls e24.no to find articles
+- Crawls e24.no sitemaps to find articles
-- Supports depth crawling to follow related articles
+- Supports crawling articles from multiple months
 - Stores article data in a SQLite database
 - Caches crawled URLs to avoid redundant processing
 - Command-line interface for easy usage